learn-co-curriculum/dsc-introduction-to-time-series/README.md

 ![png](index_files/index_41_0.png)

 Orange/red colors represent higher values, blue represents low values, green represents values in the middle.
-Heatplots will make more sense after you've gone through the lab which will follow later and examine the Australian temperature data.
+Heat maps will make more sense after you've gone through the lab which will follow later and examine the Australian temperature data.

 ## Additional reading

-An overview of Pandas time series functionality can be found [here](https://pandas.pydata.org/pandas-docs/stable/timeseries.html).
+- An overview of Pandas time series functionality can be found [here](https://pandas.pydata.org/pandas-docs/stable/timeseries.html).

-Some more manipulation tricks can be found [here](https://towardsdatascience.com/basic-time-series-manipulation-with-pandas-4432afee64ea).
+- Some more manipulation tricks can be found [here](https://towardsdatascience.com/basic-time-series-manipulation-with-pandas-4432afee64ea).

 ## Summary

-In this introductory lesson, we learned how to create a time series object in Python using Pandas.
+In this introductory lesson, we learned how to import and manipulate time series data in Python using Pandas.
 We learned how to fulfill all the requirements for a dataset to be classified as a time series by ensuring timestamp values as data index.
 Basic data handling techniques for getting time series data ready for further analysis were introduced.
-We also learned how to explore the temporal relationships with line, scatter, and autocorrelation plots.
+We also learned how to explore the temporal relationships with line and dot plots.
 We also explored the distribution of observations with histograms and density plots and change in distribution of observations with box and whisker and heat map plots.